intersystems/apps-rest/docs/sample-phonebook.md

 }
 ```

-Remember that the `%JSONINCLUDE` property parameters on `Sample.Phonebook.Data.Person` are set to `"outputonly"` on all but the `Name` property.
-In other words, if you specify `_id` and `phones` on an instance of `%DynamicObject` [RS: first mention of %DynamicObject.
-Where'd that come from?] and pass it to `%JSONImport()` on an instance of `Sample.Phonebook.Data.Person`, those properties will just be ignored.
+Remember that the `%JSONINCLUDE` property parameters on `Sample.Phonebook.Model.Person` are set to `"outputonly"` on all but the `Name` property.
+In other words, if you specify `_id` and `phones` in JSON and pass it to `%JSONImport()` on an instance of `Sample.Phonebook.Model.Person`, those properties will just be ignored.

 This is a feature - and it provides for security within the REST tooling provided by the Apps.REST framework.
 It is important to think about security in this way up-front, to make sure that there is no exposure for modification of data outside of the desired scope.